HummaWhite/hummawhite.github.io/projects/index.md

 background: '/img/teapot3.png'
 ---

-The projects listed below could have had their own development blogs, but time is quite limited...
-Perhaps I'll write some when I'm free.

----
-## Vulkan Path Tracer (ongoing)

 ---
 ## EIDOLA - VK Real-Time PT
 CIS 565 final project.
 We implemented a real-time path tracer with Vulkan, ReSTIR DI [Bitterli et al. 2020], ReSTIR GI [Ouyang et al. 2021] and a denoiser (actually A-Trous).
 We're able to make it 50 FPS for the Bistro scene.